MrRox1337/ARCoSbot/README.md

 ros2 launch tortoisebot_bringup bringup.launch.py use_sim_time:=False
 ````

-Your tortoisebot is up and running.
+Your ARCoSBot is up and running.
 Now let's command the robot to move using our PC.

 #### 2. Open a new terminal on the PC and source ROS2 using the following command:
   ````